-- 2. Understand the general meaning of non-routine letters within own work area, and short reports of a predictable nature - 3.
+- 1. Use appropriate grammar & vocabulary that is expected at the BEC Preliminary exam level - 2.
+Understand the general meaning of non-routine letters within own work area, and short reports of a predictable nature - 3.
 Write straightforward, routine letters of a factual nature, and make notes on routine matters, such as taking/placing orders - 4.
-Follow simple presentations/demonstrations school, or leisure multidisciplinary settings.

-5. Deal with predictable requests from a visitor, state routine requirements, and offer advice within own job area on simple matters
+Follow simple presentations/demonstrations - 5.
+Deal with predictable requests from a visitor, state routine requirements, and offer advice within own job area on simple matters